Introduction to Statistical Learning

 \mathbb{E}\bigl(y_0 - \hat{f}(x_0)\bigr)^2 = \text{Var}(\hat{f}(x_0)) + [\text{Bias}(\hat{f}(x_0))]^2 + \text{Var}(\epsilon)

-- \text{Var}(\hat{f}(x_0)): how much \hat{f} would change if a different training set is used
+- \text{Var}(\hat{f}(x_0)): the variability in the prediction (think of this as “by how much \hat{f} would change if a different training set was used”)

-- \text{Var}(\epsilon): irreducible error
+- \text{Var}(\epsilon): the irreducible error

 Examples: Bias-variance tradeoff